-For the first nine chapters click here
+For chapters 1 to 24 click here

 Chapter Ten: Luke Walker and the allergic reactions